De Rham-Betti classes with coefficients

 An easy consequence of Theorem~\ref{T:dRB1A} is the following\,:

-\begin{thm} Let $X$ be a smooth projective variety over $\overline \Q$.
-Then the de\,Rham--Betti object $\HH^1_\dRB(X,\Q)$ does not have any odd-dimensional subobject.
-In particular, for any $k\in \Z$, any de\,Rham--Betti class on $\HH_\dRB^1(X,\Q(k))$ is zero. \end{thm} \begin{proof} The Poincar\'e bundle induces an isomorphism $\h^1(X)\simeq \h^1(\mathrm{Pic}^0_X)$ of Andr\'e motives.
+\begin{thm} Let $X$ be a smooth projective variety over $K$.
+Then the de\,Rham--Betti object $\HH^1_\dRB(X,\Q)$ over $K$ does not have any odd-dimensional subobject.
+In particular, for any $k\in \Z$, any de\,Rham--Betti class on $\HH_\dRB^1(X,\Q(k))$ is zero. \end{thm} \begin{proof} It is enough to prove the theorem after base-changing $K$ to $\overline \Q$, and we thus assume $K=\overline \Q$.
+The Poincar\'e bundle induces an isomorphism $\h^1(X)\simeq \h^1(\mathrm{Pic}^0_X)$ of Andr\'e motives.
 It follows from Theorem~\ref{T:dRB1A} that any subobject of $\HH^1_\dRB(X,\Q)$ is isomorphic to the de\,Rham--Betti realization of $\h^1(A)$ for some abelian variety $A/\overline \Q$ and hence is even-dimensional.
 We have the identification

 which then shows that any de\,Rham--Betti class on $\HH_\dRB^1(X,\Q(k))$ is zero. \end{proof}